Alice-van-Rooyen/snakesandladders/README.md

 ### ⚠️ Edit with care

-These files control behaviour and timing:
+This files controls behaviour and timing:

 * `index.html`